-The Zambian agriculture sector comprises crops, livestock and fisheries.
+The Zambian agriculture sector comprises crops, livestock, and fisheries.

+The country’s staple crop and most cultivated is corn (maize).
 Other major crops include: cotton, soybeans, tobacco, groundnuts, paprika, sorghum, wheat, rice, sunflower seeds, coffee, as well as sugar, fruits, other vegetables and flowers.

 The livestock sub-sector produces everything derived from cattle, as well as dairy products, chicken, eggs, pigs, hides and skins.